naMqe-h/naMqe-h/README.md

 <div>
   <p>
-    I study IT at the University in Poland.
-Self-motivated, innovative thinking and able to work with a team.
-I love to work on Typescript and am also interested in the Blockchain.
-I know about React, Next.js, Node.js and Python.
-Additionally, I have experience with Flutter and I'm quite interested in mobile development.
-Mostly I use Supabase as the database in my projects and also I know SQL, Postgres, Mongo and Firebase.
+    I am an IT student at DSW University of Lower Silesia in Poland, passionate about software development and innovative technologies.
+As a self-motivated individual with a strong analytical mindset, I thrive in both independent projects and collaborative team environments.

+My expertise lies in TypeScript, and I enjoy working with modern web technologies such as React, Next.js, and Node.js.
+Additionally, I have experience with Python and mobile development using Flutter.
+I am particularly interested in blockchain technology and its potential applications.

+For database management, I frequently use Supabase, but I am also proficient in SQL, PostgreSQL, MongoDB, and Firebase.
+My skill set enables me to build efficient, scalable, and high-performance applications.

+I am always eager to learn new technologies and contribute to innovative projects that push the boundaries of software development.
   </p>
   <div width="100%" display="flex" align="center">
     <a href="https://github.com/naMqe-h" target="_blank">